FilipDem/Domoticz-NEST-plugin/README.md

 This is a workaround solution for Nest thermostats and Nest Protect devices in Domoticz.
 It does not use any official API because of non-existance.
 Nest/Google announced them only to be available by end of 2020.
 Nest Thermostat E (UK/EU version) is not supported.

-The plugin creates the following devices: Away, Eco-mode, Heating, Temperature/Humidity, Heating temperature, and Nest Protect.
-From now on, the "Away"-device is not linked to the Thermostat devices.
-In the scenario with only Nest Protect devices, the "Away"-device will anyway be created and give the away-status.
-Read also the chapter "Migration".
+The plugin creates the following devices:
+* General Nest status
+    * Away (showing the combined status delivered by Google Nest)
+    * Weather devices
+* Nest Thermostat:
+    * Thermostat Eco-mode
+    * Thermostat Heating
+    * Thermostat Temperature/Humidity (indoor)
+    * Thermostat Heating temperature
+    * Thermostat Away (showing the away status indicated by the thermostat only)
+* Nest Protect:
+    * Nest Protec status

 ## Installation (linux)
 Follow this procedure to install the plugin.